 In my free time, I enjoy spending time with family and friends.
 I am a huge animal lover and have a passion for social justice.
 I enjoy learning, and I am always trying to educate myself on new therapeutic treatments.
 I also love to read and listen to music.

 I received my Master's Degree in Addiction Counseling from Grand Canyon University in 2016.
-I am registered with DORA as a registered psychotherapist and am currently working towards my CAC II certification.
+I am registered with DORA as a registered psychotherapist.
 I previously worked in a residential treatment center for two years as a primary therapist utilizing both group and individual therapy.
 I believe each client is unique and attempt to match the treatment modality that may best help them recover and improve their lives.

 In my free time I like to spend time with my family, watch football, and head to the mountains for some fly fishing.